-e) The different interpretations of the being of the copula and the want of radical inquiry

-From this survey of interpretations of the "is," which is called the copula, we have seen that a whole series of determinations becomes intertwined with this phenomenon.
-Being means whatness on the one hand (Hobbes), existence on the other (Mill).
-Further, the "is" is that which is judged in the subsidiary thought of the judgment, in which the being-true of the judgment is fixed (Lotze); as Aristotle already said, this being also signifies being-true, and in addition this "is" has the function of combination.
+e) The different interpretations of the being of the copula and the want of radical inquiry existence on the other (Mill).
+Further, the "is" is that which is judged in the subsidiary thought of the judgment, in which the being-true of the judgment is fixed (Lotze); as Aristotle already said, this being also significantly being-true, and in addition this "is" has the function of combination.
 The characteristic determinations for the copula are: